Sunday, June 30, 2019

 T

-he present-day "Pearl of the Orient Seas" underwent a massive transformation in terms of Socio-cultural, political, and economic factors, but since the beginning of the Philippine civilization, we may have one of the greatest challenges of all time; to learn about our identity and to achieve national unity.
+he present-day "Pearl of the Orient Seas" underwent a massive transformation in terms of Socio-cultural, political, and economic factors, but since the beginning of Philippine civilization, we may have had one of the greatest challenges of all time: to learn about our identity and to achieve national unity.

-Las Islas Filipinas under the Spanish regime have made a great effort to map our thousands of islands, naming and renaming the places and trying to unify the Filipino people while imposing on their culture and religion.
+Las Islas Filipinas, under the Spanish regime, has made a great effort to map our thousands of islands, naming and renaming the places and trying to unify the Filipino people while imposing on their culture and religion.

 With the treaty of Paris in 1898, Spain sold us to the United States for 20 million dollars, which concluded the Spanish-American war.
 Then came the declaration of the first Philippine Independence on June 12, 1898, headed by Emilio Aguinaldo at Kawit, Cavite.
 We thought Americans were on our side, but we suffered a significant defeat in the Philippine-American war from 1899 until 1902.
 We had been under their rule until they granted us independence on July 4, 1946 —our absolute independence.

 During American rule, we started a modern way of living and had our new identity Americanized.
 We had free education from the Thomasites and learned the English language.
-And the Filipinos had religious freedom with the establishment of new religions founded by Filipinos.
+The Filipinos had religious freedom by establishing new religions founded by Filipinos.
 Today, there are several American influences on our culture; we eat hamburgers, sandwiches, and oatmeal.
 We dine at fast-food restaurants like McDonald's, Burger King, Wendy's, and KFC.
 We wear polo shirts, belts, tennis shoes, baseball caps, coats, and ties.
 Filipinos love American culture as we continue to speak English, which is also a great job opportunity for workers in the Business Process Outsourcing industry.
 We appreciate American music and dance, and some Filipinos covet the American dream of living and working in the land of the free Uncle Sam.

-Today, it is a challenge to retain our real identity of being Filipino, and achieving unity for all Filipinos is even more challenging.
+Today, retaining our real Filipino identity is indeed challenging, and achieving unity for all Filipinos is even more difficult.
 From the Katolikos (Catholics) of the North down to the Moros of the South.
 The fight of the Manobos and the killing of the lumads.
 The struggles of the Aetas, Igorots, and Mangyans.
 The differences between Tagalog and Bisaya.
 The war between the Philippine armed forces and the local terrorist groups.
 Diverse groups and cultures strive to establish and secure their local and indigenous identity while striving for significance with national identity to be a Filipino and be proud to say that I Am a Filipino.

 The solemnity of the flag-raising ceremony on this day signifies our unity in diversity.
 We may come from different Philippine Islands, but we aspire to raise our voices even in silence, to raise our dignity, and to raise our humanity.
 With Freedom in Our Heartswe can achieve lasting peace and unity by instilling a sense of national pride and distinctive identity.